Lupercalia: Sacrifice and fertility rites

 The Luperci completed their circuit of the Palatine, then returned to the Lupercal cave.

+While sometimes repeated uncritically by modern sources, there is no ancient evidence for any kind of lottery or sortition scheme pairing couples for sex.
+The first descriptions of this fictitious lottery appeared in the 15th century in relation to Valentine's Day, with a connection to the Lupercalia first asserted in 18th century antiquarian works, such as those by Alban Butler and Francis Douce.

 History

 The Februa was of ancient and possibly Sabine origin.
 After February was added to the Roman calendar, Februa occurred on its fifteenth day (a.d.
 XV Kal.
 Mart.).
 Of its various rituals, the most important came to be those of the Lupercalia.
 The Romans themselves attributed the instigation of the Lupercalia to Evander, a culture hero from Arcadia who was credited with bringing the Olympic pantheon, Greek laws and alphabet to Italy, where he founded the city of Pallantium on the future site of Rome, 60 years before the Trojan War.

 Lupercalia was celebrated in parts of Italy; Luperci are attested by inscriptions at Velitrae, Praeneste, Nemausus (modern Nîmes) and elsewhere.
 The ancient cult of the Hirpi Sorani ("wolves of Soranus", from Sabine hirpus "wolf"), who practiced at Mt.
 Soracte, 45 km north of Rome, had elements in common with the Roman Lupercalia.

-Descriptions of the Lupercalia festival of 44 BC attest to its continuity; Julius Caesar used it as the backdrop for his public refusal of a golden crown offered to him by Mark Antony.
+Descriptions of the Lupercalia festival of 44 BC attest to its continuity.
+During the festival, Julius Caesar publicly refused a golden crown offered to him by Mark Antony.
 The Lupercal cave was restored or rebuilt by Augustus, and has been speculated to be identical with a grotto discovered in 2007, 50 ft below the remains of Augustus' residence; according to scholarly consensus, the grotto is a nymphaeum, not the Lupercal.
 The Lupercalia festival is marked on a calendar of 354 alongside traditional and Christian festivals.

 Despite the banning in 391 of all non-Christian cults and festivals, the Lupercalia was celebrated by the nominally Christian populace on a regular basis into the reign of the emperor Anastasius.
 Pope Gelasius I (494–96) claimed that only the "vile rabble" were involved in the festival and sought its forceful abolition; the Roman Senate protested that the Lupercalia was essential to Rome's safety and well-being.
 This prompted Gelasius' scornful suggestion that "If you assert that this rite has salutary force, celebrate it yourselves in the ancestral fashion; run nude yourselves that you may properly carry out the mockery".

 There is no contemporary evidence to support the popular notions that Gelasius abolished the Lupercalia, or that he, or any other prelate, replaced it with the Feast of the Purification of the Blessed Virgin Mary.
 A literary association between the Lupercalia and the romantic elements of Saint Valentine's Day dates back to Chaucer and poetic traditions of courtly love.